FGadvancer/runapi-generate-md/README.md

 # ruapi-generate-md
-a tools to generate api markdown file by use showdoc's sqlite in type of runapi
+a tools to generate api markdown file by use open source edition showdoc's sqlite in type of runapi

 ### 1.clone this project
 ```shell